TORQ Fuelling System

 Over-consumption

-There is little point in exceeding 3 TORQ units per hour from a performance perspective, because you won’t be able to use the extra fuel anyway and over-consumption will cause undesirable gastric discomfort.
-90g per hour is the human body’s absorption threshold for 2:1 Glucose-Derivatives:Fructose, so taking more carbohydrate on board than this will only cause problems.
+For most people, there is little point in exceeding 3 TORQ units per hour from a performance perspective, because they won’t be able to use the extra fuel anyway and over-consumption will cause undesirable gastric discomfort.
+90g per hour has long been considered the human body’s absorption threshold for 2:1 Glucose-Derivatives:Fructose, so taking more carbohydrate on board than this is likely to cause problems.

 The great benefit of TORQ’s multiple-transportable carbohydrate (2:1 Glucose-Derivatives:Fructose) matrix is that it is so rapidly digested and absorbed compared to other formulations that don’t fit this ratio.
 This enables the human body to handle larger quantities of carbohydrate than more traditional glucose-only formulations would allow.
 The science and rationale behind this 40% higher absorption rate for 2:1 formulations is explained in detail under the Why 2:1? tab a little further on, so please take the time to read this section.